chikamichi/vim/README.md

 >
 > It’s therefore very important to check that both the outer and inner definitions for TERM are correct.

-Running Ubuntu, its default xterm comes with 256color support.
+Running Ubuntu, its default xterm comes with 256color support (to check whether yours has, run `msgcat --color=test`).
 To gain 256color support in tmux as well, set the proper TERM value in `~/.tmux.conf`:

 ```
 set -g default-terminal "screen-256color"